mathyvin/null_para/README.md

     -   **URL**: `/kindwechseln`
     -   **Component**: `SettingsPage`
     -   **Name**: "Kind wechseln" (Translation: "Switch Child")
-    -   **Description**: This seems to be a special settings page for parents, allowing them to switch between the accounts or profiles of multiple children.
+    -   **Description**: This is a special settings page for parents, allowing them to switch between the accounts or profiles of multiple children.
 5.  **Settings Route** (similar to children):

     -   **URL**: `/settings`